influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 ## Create the application

-Create a directory that will store your `iot-api` projects.
+Create a directory that will contain your `iot-api` projects.
 The following example code creates an `iot-api` directory in your home directory and changes to the new directory: